-This four year programme has been specifically designed to allow students who do not initially meet the entry requirements for a three year degree, to undertake additional level 3 study designed to ensure they are successful on their chosen degree programme.
+This four-year programme has been specifically designed to allow students who do not initially meet the entry requirements for a three-year degree, to undertake additional level 3 study designed to ensure they are successful on their chosen degree programme.

-After successful completion of your foundation year, you will have the flexibility to switch (should you wish to change direction) onto a number of related undergraduate Media degree programmes.
+After successful completion of your foundation year, you will have the flexibility to switch (should you wish to change direction) onto several related undergraduate Media degree programmes.

 7 Course Awards

 7a Name of Final Award Level Credits

 Awarded

-Bachelor of Arts with Honours Sports Journalism 6 480
+Bachelor of Arts with Honours Journalism 6 480

 7b Exit Awards and Credits Awarded

-Foundation Certificate 3 120
+Foundation Certificate Journalism 3 120

-Certificate of Higher Education Sports Journalism 4 240
+Certificate of Higher Education Journalism 4 240

-Diploma of Higher Education Sports Journalism 5 360
+Diploma of Higher Education Journalism 5 360

-Bachelor of Arts Sports Journalism 6 420
+Bachelor of Arts Journalism 6 420